 “How committed are we to keeping the Bay resort-free?” she asks.

 “The plan just keeps getting bigger,” Franzen said.
-“Earlier this year, Liam presented a much smaller
+“Earlier this year, Liam presented a much smaller concept to the Williams Bay Business Association but since then the plans have significantly expanded.”

 On the other hand, there are those who see the proposal as a positive one for a piece of prime real estate that won’t stay vacant forever.

-Longtime Williams Bay real estate agent David Curry wrote in a blog post Tuesday that the project is a good one for the community, arguing that private ownership is preferable to institutional ownership because it ads to the tax base.
+Longtime Williams Bay area real estate agent David Curry wrote in a blog post Tuesday that the project is a good one for the community, arguing that private ownership is preferable to institutional ownership because it ads to the tax base.

 However the development will be in a tax incremental financing district approved in July, meaning taxpayers won’t see any immediate positive impact on the tax base until the bonds for infrastructure, both within the district and nearby, are paid off 20 years from now.